kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/append_remove_headers/_index.md

              name: 'b-routes'
              namespace: 'b'
    ```
-2. Add headers that you want all child objects to inherit in the VirtualHost parent object.
+2. Add headers that you want all child objects to inherit in the VirtualHost parent object in the same VirtualService as the previous step.
 In the following example, the `x-gateway-start-time` header is added to requests, and the `x-route-table: alphabet` header is added to responses.
    ```yaml
    ...
    virtualHost: